1921 (10th June)

 Philip attended the Schule Schloss Salem school run by the Jewish educationalist Kurt Hahn in Germany.
 However, following Nazi

-persecution he fled to Scotland and founded Gordonstoun School in Scotland.
+persecution Hahn fled to Scotland and founded Gordonstoun School.

 Philip transferred to Gordonstoun School in Scotland.
-He spent school holidays with his guardian Georgie, Marquess of Milford Haven, elder brother of his mother, but saw his father on occassion.
+He spent school holidays with his guardian Georgie, Marquess of Milford Haven, elder brother of his mother, but saw his father on occasion.

 1937 (16th November)